sergiozuckermann/Equipo5/videogames/GDD_Template.md

 -In the overworld the player can see their current health and magic points in the down left corner.

-- The pause screen will show resume, quit and backpack.
+-The pause screen will show resume, quit and backpack.
 The backpack is the main hub of the game, a menu, showing the screen in four quarters the first one  (upper left) will show three option which will be shown in the second quarter (upper right).
 SThe options are ITEM, GEAR and MOVES, the player's possesions in will be shown in the second quarter depending on which category they are.
 The third quarte will show haggy's current stats (down left).
 The fourth one (down right) will show the current selection in the second quarter with an image and description of the selection.

 ## _Level Design_